RodrigoHTEC10/Manga_Distribution_Program-TC1031.602/README.md

 - Adding and Eliminate elements from a vector  relies on the creation of a bigger or smaller array as needed, which is known as a relocation process, not achieving an exact time complexity of O(1) but getting close to it.
 - Search time complexity equals O(n) as traversing through all elements is tipically the standard procedure to find an element within it.

-Based on the previous standards we can appreciate how the simple linked list is more efficient thanks to the fact that the recolation process is avoided; however, vectors are easier to implement in multiple short sections of the program, therefore used in more classes, as they are used to get a series of returns, ease the sort processing, element finding, and storing.
+Based on the previous standards we can appreciate how the double linked list is more efficient thanks to the fact that the recolation process is avoided; however, vectors are easier to implement in multiple short sections of the program, therefore used in more classes, as they are used to get a series of returns, ease the sort processing, element finding, and storing.
+Nonetheless, as this structure is not considered by the course as a linear data structure, its analysis is completely additional and has no effect over the overall grading.

 <br>